BaoPham92/js-intro/readme.md

 ## Review Questions

-1. When would you use an array over an object?
-And vice-versa?
+1. What role does Javascript play on a website?
 2. What is the difference between `undefined` and `null`?
-3. Provide an example of a semantically-named variable.
-Explain your choice.
-4. What role does Javascript play on a website?
-5. What are the five primitive data types?
+3. What are the five primitive data types?
-6. What are the two composite data types?
-When would you use each?
-7. What is an example of type coercion?
+4. What is an example of type coercion?

 ## Additional Exercises